Key West and the Florida Keys

 If you’re starting the hike at the resort, park in the day use area at the resort (unless you are renting one of the cabins or the yurt) and walk north through the resort along the shore of the lake.
 In a few hundred yards you’ll see the trailhead on your right.

-The first part of the trail takes you through the forest with filtered views of the lake.
-Several side trails lead down to the lake for better views.
 The trail continues north away from the lake, then crosses Ikenick Creek and doubles back to the lake before turning north again for about a half mile to a junction with the McKenzie River National Scenic Trail.
 Here the trail crosses Fish Lake Creek.
-(The Forest Service was in the process of replacing the old single log bridge when I was last there and the bridge was closed, but the creek was dry and you could scramble down the slope and climb back up the other side.
-The new bridge should be in place by the summer of 2023.)
+(The Forest Service was in the process of replacing the old single log bridge when I was there in 2022 and the bridge was closed, but the creek was dry and you could scramble down the slope and climb back up the other side.
+The new bridge was in place when I did this hike again in the summer of 2024.

 After crossing Fish Lake Creek, the trail turns south and runs along the eastern shore of the lake to the Great Spring.
 This was the source of the McKenzie River before Clear Lake was formed about 3000 years ago when a lava flow damned the river.

-From the Great Spring the trail follows the east shore through the lava fields to Coldwater Cove Campground, then through the forest to the south end of the lake where you’ll come to a trail junction.
+The section of trail immediately north of Coldwater Cove Campground is paved.
+South of the campground, the trail runs through the forest to the south end of the lake where you’ll come to a trail junction.
 Turn right to return to the resort.

 The trail crosses the lake’s outfall on a bridge that provides good views south to the beginning of the McKenzie River and north across the lake.
 Across the bridge, the trail turns north through the forest along the west shore of the lake.
 There is one good side trail that will take you to the lakeshore, but the main trail gives only limited views of the lake before you return to the resort where you started.